Help available in mainstream education

 Find out what help is available in mainstream education

-Most children with special educational needs and disabilities can receive the help they need in mainstream education.
+Most children with Special Educational Needs and Disabilities (SEND) can receive the help they need in mainstream education.
 This includes when at nursery, at primary or secondary school or at college.

 In Essex, there is a teaching framework that we call the Ordinarily Available.
 This describes what good support in school looks like